vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/22_paripUrNabrahmAnubhavAdhikAraH.md

 SANSKRIT SLOKA: (Sammary of Part I)

 Having received\* the gracious look of the Lord and of the Achārya) and understood what is most essential and most 23.
-Brahma Sutras: 4-4-22
+Brahma Sūtras: 4-4-22

 22